 Why Independent Science News?

 Scientific facts are not always what they seem.
-Whether it’s counting the future world population, quantifying the deaths following Chernobyl, preventing independent research on GMOs, or determining the safety or the effectiveness of just about any product, including pharmaceuticals and basic foodstuffs, or even identifying the root causes of human disease, powerful interests routinely succeed in influencing science: what is studied, what is published, and what is reported.
+Whether it’s counting the future world population, quantifying the deaths following Chernobyl, or determining the safety or the effectiveness of commercial products (from pharmaceuticals to basic foodstuffs), powerful interests routinely succeed in influencing the answers.
+In science, external forces influence strongly what is studied, what is published, and what is reported.
 When that happens, individuals (or policymakers) no longer have the information to decide rationally and choose thoughtfully.
 Society becomes dysfunctional at a fundamental level.

 Manipulation of science can be surprisingly easy.
 That is because, at every level within it, important decisions are typically not transparent (even to other scientists).
-Manipulation is also aided because of science’s protective mythology of impartiality and rigour that deters questioning by outsiders.
-Manipulation therefore often occurs unnoticed.
+Manipulation is also aided by science’s protective mythology of impartiality and rigour that deters questioning by outsiders.
+Therefore, it often goes unnoticed.

 Examples of science journalists exposing deceit and manipulation are rare.
 They are rare mostly (though not entirely) because science reporters, even at Science magazine and the New York Times, see themselves less as investigative journalists and more as explainers of science.
 Such journalists typically lack the independence, the public interest focus, and often the expertise, to contextualise scientific results and penetrate the inner logic of institutional agendas that are now necessary to explain much of science.

 In no field of human endeavour is this more true or more important than in the subjects covered by Independent Science News (ISN): health, food and agriculture.

 Therefore, the two aims of ISN are to call attention to defects in science and in the science media and to remedy them as far as possible.